andrebergvind/cyclistic-bike-share-analysis/README.md

-**Conclusion**
+**Conclusion & Reasoning**

 Overall, the analysis indicates that annual members and casual riders demonstrate significantly different usage behaviours.
 Annual members appear to use the service more consistently as part of regular urban transportation and commuting needs, while casual riders show stronger connections to seasonal, recreational, and leisure-oriented usage.

-Following the outcome, we get a better understanding of the behavioural differences between casual riders and members.
-The data related to casual riders provide valuable insight to the factors that should be considered when developing effective strategies to maximise membership conversion.
+Following the outcome, we get a better understanding of the behavioural differences between these two groups and more importantly, how to attract new annual members.
+The data related to casual riders provide highly valuable insight to the factors that should be considered when developing effective strategies to maximise membership conversion.

+Differences in ride frequency, trip duration, time-of-day activity, and station usage suggest that converting casual riders into annual members may require targeted membership strategies tailored to their more recreational and seasonal usage behavior.

 While the main objective is to drive annual memberships, it is important to consider that a large proportion of casual riders may consist of tourists, including one time visitors.
 Therefore, shorter membership deals such as weekly or over weekend passes could still drive revenue and serve as an effective entry point into the membership ecosystem if the company chooses to expand to other locations.